 She has a strong reputation nationally for promoting and implementing innovative solutions to tackle health inequalities.
 Her work has been acknowledged through several awards including an MBE for services to health and social care in 2008.
 In 2010 Anita was seconded to the Department of Health as Managing Director (Director General level) to lead the setting up of Public Health England (an executive agency of the DH) as the delivery arm for DH public health policy, in line with changes introduced by the Health and Social Care Act 2012.
 In 2017 Anita was awarded an Honorary Membership of the Faculty of Public Health.

-Dame Jo Williams - Non-Executive Director
+Kerry Byrne - Non-Executive Director